royunderwood/StoreWinCredentialsSecurely/README.md

-# Store Windows Credentials Securely
+# Store Windows Credentials Encrypted as a Text File

 Store Windows Credentials Securely in a Text File to be used with other Powershell Scripts when it requires your password.